-On Sunday, October 20th, at 2:30 p.m. the H.P.
-Lovecraft tour screenings will take place at the Providence Public Library Theatre, 150 Empire Street, Providence at 2:00 p.m.
+On Sunday, October 25th, the screening will take place at the Providence Public Library Theater, 150 Empire Street, Providence at 2:00 p.m.

-Tickets are $18 per person, can be purchased online at http://www.film-festival.org/HPLovecraft15.php, and includes a ticket to the special screenings of the 2013 Horror Festival that were inspired by Lovecraft.
-The Walking Tour can be purchased in advance by calling the RIIFF offices at 401.861.4445 or ordered directly online at http://www.film-festival.org/HPLovecraft13.php or clicking the link below:
+Tickets for the walking tour are $18 per person, can be purchased online at http://www.film-festival.org/HPLovecraft15.php, and includes a ticket to the film screenings.
+The Walking Tour can also be purchased in advance by calling the RIIFF offices at 401.861.4445.

 You Can Also Buy your Tickets in Advance with a

 openings.
-Six tickets for the price of four.
+Five tickets for the price of four.
 Can be used during the Main RIIFF in August;

 the annual Rl lnternational Horror Festival in October, plus any special year-round film